BurntSushi/blog/content/post/unwrap.md

 How would one guarantee, at compile time, that a panic will never occur given the arithmetic and slice accesses?
 Keep in mind that the `transitions` and `is_match_id` vectors might be built from user input.
-So however you do it, you can't rely on the compiler knowing the inputs to the DFA.
-The input from which the DFA was built might just be an arbitrary string.
+So however it's done, one can't rely on the compiler knowing the inputs to the DFA.
+The input from which the DFA was built might be an arbitrary regex pattern.

-There's just no feasible way to push the invariant to compile time.
+There's no feasible way to push the invariant that the DFA is constructed and searched correctly to compile time.
 It has to be a runtime invariant.
 And who is responsible for maintaining that invariant?
 The implementation that builds the DFA and the implementation that uses the DFA to execute a search.
 Both of those things need to be in agreement with one another.
 In other words, they share a secret: how the DFA is laid out in memory.
 (Caveat: I have been wrong about the impossibility of pushing invariants into the type system before.
 I admit to the possibility here, my imagination is not great.
 However, I am fairly certain that doing so would entail quite a bit of ceremony and/or be limited in its applicability.
 Still though, it would be an interesting exercise even if it doesn't fully fit the bill.)

 If anything panicked, what would that mean?
-It *has* to mean that there is a bug in the code.
+It *has* to mean that there is a bug in the code somewhere.
 And since the documentation of this routine guarantees that it never panics, the problem has to be with the implementation.
 It's either in how the DFA was built or it's in how the DFA is being searched.

-## Why not just return an error instead of panicking?
+## Why not return an error instead of panicking?

-It's true.
-Instead of panicking when there's a bug, you could just return an error.
+Instead of panicking when there's a bug, one could return an error.
 The `is_match` function from the previous section can be rewritten to return an error instead of panicking:

 ```rust
 // Returns true if the DFA matches the entire 'haystack'.